USCMediaImpact/mip-dashboard/readme.md

 + List all keys `keys *`
 + Another way to list all keys `scan 0`
 + Show value `get key` replace the key to what you need checked cache

+###Menu###
+Middleware `app/Http/Middleware/ParseCurrentControllerAndAction` is for get current Controller and Action will be used in menu view
+BaseController `app/Controllers/AuthenticatedBaseController` register 2 middleware: routeInfo and auth.
+Any need authenticate Controller can inherit from this base controller